|

 Located

-on the Severn River in the far north of New South Wales and only
+on the Severn River in the far north of New South Wales

-and is the name of an early pastoral run which adjoined the dam.
+meaning 'high rocks' and is the name of an early pastoral

 Pindari

-Dam was the first major conservation storage to be built in northern
+Dam was the first major conservation storage to be built

-NSW, commencing in 1967 and completed in 1969 and serving the
+in northern NSW, commencing in 1967 and completed in 1969

-New South Wales-Queensland Border Rivers system.
+and serving the New South Wales-Queensland Border Rivers

 Dam Facts

-Storage capacity - 312,000 million litres or over half the volume
+Storage capacity - 312,000 million litres or over half the

-of Sydney Harbour.
+volume of Sydney Harbour.

 Catchment area - 1,994 square kilometres.